 However, many things discourage us from gaining financial freedom.
 You may have a huge student debt that you are struggling to pay off or are barely managing your everyday expenses.
 Regardless of your story, we have good news for you: you can achieve financial freedom.

 What is Financial Freedom?

 While we all have heard the term, we may not know what financial freedom means.
 In theory, it can be about taking complete ownership of your money and expenses.
 But in reality, financial freedom is much more than that.
 It can be a situation where you no longer worry about paying your bills next month or where you do not have any debt to your name.

-Once you set out on a pursuit of achieving financial freedom, you should first become self-aware.
+Once you set out in the pursuit of achieving financial freedom, you should first become self-aware.
 This means that if you already have some debt to pay off, you should start by focusing on expanding your revenue streams and increasing your monthly income.
-Self-awareness about financial freedom should also mean your account for any unexpected medical expenses that may arise, your long-term financial situation, and even come up with a feasible plan for your retirement.
+Self-awareness about financial freedom should also mean your account for any unexpected medical expenses that may arise, your long-term financial situation, and even coming up with a feasible plan for your retirement.

 To help you reach a point of financial freedom in your life, we have two different ways of facilitating you.

 Before we can dive into the specifics, there are some general steps to financial freedom that you need to consider right now:

 Ask yourself this simple question: why do you need money?
 Perhaps you are struggling to pay off debt or save to purchase your first home.

 Once you determine what your exact goals are, you can easily follow the steps to financial freedom.
 When you slowly find yourself reaching your goals, you will become more and more motivated to become truly financially free.

 One interesting way to determine your goals is by writing them down.
 You may think of this as a mundane thing to do, but it helps you develop specific, measurable, attainable, and time-specific goals.